garethltm/obsibrain/COMPSCI367 - Artificial Intelligence/367 summary.md

 ## Genetic Algorithm
 - to apply the [[evolution]] paradigm as a [[Search Techniques (Search Strategy) (Search Algorithm)]], we need:
-	1. [[candidate solution]] representation: the most common representation of a [[candidate solution]] in S is a (fixed-length) string of characters in a finite alphabet.
-They are also called chromosomes
+	1. [[candidate solution]] representation: the most common representation of a [[candidate solution]] in S is a They are also called chromosomes
 	2. [[fitness]]
 	3. [[crossover operation]]
 	4. [[mutation operation]]